XoopsDocs/xmf-cookbook/en/book/yaml/README.md

 # Yaml
-`Xmf\Yaml` supports serializing data to YAML, and unserializing YAML to PHP data.
+`Xmf\Yaml` supports serializing data to YAML, and deserializing YAML to PHP data.

 [YAML](http://yaml.org/) is a markup language designed for human friendliness.
 It is useful for configuration files, database schemas, data import/export and more.

-## Basic YAML Serializing and Unserializing
+## Basic YAML Serializing and Deserializing

 ### Yaml::dump( mixed $var, integer $inline = 4, integer $indent = 4 )
 Dump an PHP array as a YAML string